 - Freeze your EBM stash in smaller quantities (3-4 oz).
 This way, once you defrost any, it will get consumed in a single feeding and won’t be wasted.

-- When defrosting your milk bag, put it inside another ziplock bag just in case it leaks.
+- When thawing your milk bag, put it inside another ziplock bag just in case it leaks.
 This way, you won’t waste your precious milk.
+You can learn more tips on thawing and warming frozen breast milk in this mini guide.

 - Consider having a spare set of breast flanges in your office, just in case you forgot to bring one with you.